spekulatius/PHPScraper/websites/examples/scrape-meta-tags.md

 ## Missing Meta Tags

-If you need to access another meta property you can consider [contributing](/contributing) to the package or submitting an [issue on GitHub](https://github.com/spekulatius/phpscraper/issues).
+If you need to access another meta property, please read the [contribution guidelines](/contributing) before opening a pull request or submitting an [issue on GitHub](https://github.com/spekulatius/phpscraper/issues).